Research and Reviews

 The Cochrane Reviews are frequently referenced.
 Their information is not always easy to search or to find for people who don’t have access to research libraries.
 Hence I am making a copy available here.
 All credit to the authors.

-You will note on page 12 of Psychological debriefing for preventing post traumatic stress disorder (PTSD) (Review) the following statements:
+You will note on page 10 (page 12 of the PDF) of Psychological debriefing for preventing post traumatic stress disorder (PTSD) (Review) the following statements:

-in the aIermath of individual trauma cannot be recommended in
+in the aftermath of individual trauma cannot be recommended in

 either military or civilian life.
 The practice of compulsory debriefing